anisyanbox/RnD-new-entity/flight-openssl/README.md

 # Flight with OpenSSL

 I have decided to learn a bit cryptography and OpenSSL library.
-I want discover secure software world and apply new knownledge with some my side projects.
+I want to discover secure software world and apply new knowledge with some my side projects.
 (Embedded systems and Linux, secure OS, blockchain and so on).